NSkelsey/aaalm/README.md

 # aaalm

-aaalm is a zeek package that infers the structure of an IPv4 network over Ethernet from communication among hosts.
+aaalm is a zeek package that passively infers the structure of an IPv4 network over Ethernet from communication among hosts.

 It will discover gateways, routers, and associate devices to subnets and vlans based on a series of hueristics from raw packets and network connections.
 It can even infer routing paths if the analyzed traffic contains icmp responses to a traceroute.